blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 30 feet
 Duration: Concentration, up to 1 minute
-You target one creature and create the delusion of an entity that must fit inside a 10ft cube centered on a point within range.
+You target one creature and create the delusion of an entity that must fit inside a 30ft cube centered on a point within range.
 The delusion can seem to make sound, light, or cause physical contact.
 The delusion has an AC of 10, 1 hit point.
 On any turn after the first, you may use your bonus action to move the delusion up to 30 feet and perform an attack on the target.
 When you attack with the delusion, make a spell attack roll.
 On a hit, the delusion deals 1d6 psychic damage.
 An intelligence check contesting your spell DC allows the target to determine that the true nature of the delusion.
+If the delusion is destroyed while this spell is active, you may use your action to create a new delusion.
 ```

 ```